Canonical integral models for Shimura varieties of toral type: Prismatic -crystals and shtukas

 \begin{cor} The functor

 from Definition \ref{cons-crystaltoshtuka} is fully faithful. \end{cor}

-\subsection{$\cG$-valued crystalline representations and $\cG$-shtukas}
+\subsection{$\cG(\bZ_p)$-valued crystalline representations and $\cG$-shtukas}

-In this section we define a group-theoretic variant of the construction from the previous section.
+In this section we define a Tannakian variant of the construction from the previous section.
 Let $K$ and $\cO_K$ be as in the previous section, and assume moreover that the residue field $k$ of $K$ is either finite or algebraically closed.
-Let $\cG$ be a smooth group scheme over $\bZ_p$ with connected fibers and generic fiber $G = \cG\otimes_{\bZ_p} \bQ_p$.
+Let $\cG$ be a smooth group scheme over $\bZ_p$ with connected fibers and generic fiber $G = \cG\otimes_{\bZ_p} \bQ_p$. \begin{Def} A \textit{$\cG$-valued crystalline representation of $\Gamma_K$} is an exact $\bZ_p$-linear tensor functor